The Training

 The PPL is a great licence for someone wishing to progress their career in aviation, or for someone who has just always had ‘learning to fly’ on their bucket wish list.

-4-8 weeks
+4-5 weeks

-An applicant for a Private Pilot’s Licence (PPL) shall complete at least 45 hours of flight instruction.
-The student must be able to demonstrate proficiency in 19 flight exercises before they can be put forward for their skill test, have passed all nine (9) written exams and completed a short practical radio telephony course.
+The student must be able to demonstrate proficiency in the 19 flight exercises before they can be put forward for their skill test, have passed all nine (9) written exams and completed a short practical radio telephony test.

-If you arrive having passed all nine (9) PPL theory exams, a full-time course of practical flight training for the Private Pilots Licence (PPL) is expected to last 4 weeks, but of course is dependent on ability, aptitude, personal commitment and weather.
+If you arrive having passed all nine (9) PPL theory exams, a full-time course of practical flight training for the Private Pilots Licence (PPL) is expected to last 4-5 weeks, but of course is dependent on ability, aptitude, personal commitment and weather.
 Although many students will complete the flight training part-time over a period of time that suits their availability.

 Otherwise budget for 8 weeks full time to include both flight and theoretical ground training combined.